-The Stage1B development of the shopping centre is located in a flood prone area.
-The flood hazard, which gives rise to flood risk, increases with the severity of flooding.
-In an extreme flood event, such as the Probable Maximum Flood (PMF), the Stage1B development is surrounded with high hazard.
+The Stage1B development is located in a flood prone area.
+The flood hazard increases with the severity of flooding with consequent increase in the flood risk.
+In an extreme flood event, such as the Probable Maximum Flood (PMF), the Stage1B development is surrounded by floodwaters with high flood hazard.
 Figure 2 shows the provisional flood hazard for the PMF event.

-The existing shopping centre is affected by flooding from Victoria Road and as such the existing medical centre is also exposed to the flood risk, including inundation in a significant flood event.
+The existing shopping centre is affected by flooding from Victoria Road and is subject to inundation in a significant flood event.